-Under the new timetable, with effect from 1 April 2019 businesses with a turnover above the VAT threshold (currently £85,000) must keep digital records for VAT purposes and provide their VAT return information to HMRC using MTD functional compatible software.

-Keeping digital records and making quarterly updates will not be mandatory for taxes other than VAT before April 2020, although businesses below the VAT threshold which have voluntarily registered for VAT can opt to join the scheme.
+Under the MTD for VAT rules, businesses with a turnover above the VAT registration threshold (currently £85,000) must keep digital records for VAT purposes and provide their VAT return information to HMRC using functional compatible software.
+Businesses below the VAT threshold which have voluntarily registered for VAT can opt to join the scheme.